(Second of two parts)

 On June 10, the Sustainable Davao Movement (SDM), an alliance of Davao City-based environmental groups, released a statement slamming the misinformation and disinformation promoted by the DPWH.
 The group said the agency “has been consistent with misleading and false information that they give on media with regard to the environmental impacts of the SIDC Project/Samal bridge.”

 Citing the studies, SDM said the coral condition is as good to excellent based on live coral cover and biodiversity.
-The SDM belied the claims of the DPHW–Unified Project Management Office-Bridges Management Cluster (UPMO-BMC) that the project did not result in coral destruction, that it would use curtains to curtain damage, and any damage could be easily replaced.
+The SDM belied the claims of the DPHW–Unified Project Management Office-Bridges Management Cluster (UPMO-BMC) that the project did not result in coral destruction, that it would use curtains to curtail damage, and any damage could be easily replaced.

 SDM released photos taken in February 2024, which reportedly showed how siltation, sedimentation, and turbidity caused damage to the corals.